wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.0.5 - /05/2011
+- A&U Extended is now renamed to Users Extended
+- Updated Users Extended page to use newer functions and to show # of search results
+- Fixed several html bugs in Users Extended page
+- Fixed several (but minor) security issues

 v2.0.4 - 12/04/2011
 - Fixed password strength meter was not translated (thanks to Jonas for the patch)
 - Fixed tinyMCE was not working anymore since WP 3.1 (thanks to Jeremiah Tolbert)